propilideno/aws-vault/USAGE.md

 ### Logging into AWS console

-You can use the `aws-vault login` command to open a browser window and login to AWS Console for a given account:
+You can use the `aws-vault login` command to open a browser window and login to AWS Console for a given profile/account:
 ```shell
 $ aws-vault login work
 ```